mm-powell/223-asymptotics/README.md

 # 233-asymptotics
-Repository dedicated to MATH 233 (Asymptotics and Perturbation Methods)
+This repository dedicated to MATH 233 (Asymptotics and Perturbation Methods) with Prof. Arnold Kim at the University of California, Merced.